 Massacre at Jalianwalla Bagh by O'Dyer and his army.
 Unofficially more than thousand civilians were killed and many thousands injured as they had no escape route.
 O'dyer was exonorated by Britain despite the dastardly act. what more, European civil population raised contribution to assist this mass murderer.
 Image courtesy India Today

 One ICS Less - I Quit the Most Lucrative Career for my Motherland

 Such was the condition of the country when Subhas Chandra Bose left for studying ICS and it was but natural when he came to know if the ground realities the whole idea of serving the British administration in India would be loathsome to him.

 Dilip Kumar Roy, who was in Cambridge at that time together with Kshitij and Subhas, wrote about Subhas's long inner struggles, particularly how he was affected by the letters from his family on the issue of quitting ICS.
 Naturally Janakinath Bose was very upset.
-But no amount of remonstrances could dislodge him from his avowed goal, of not serving two masters.
+But no amount of remonstrances could dislodge Subhas from his avowed goal, of not serving two masters.
 Dilip also remembers how Subhas liked staying with the family of Dr. N.R Dharamvir in Manchester whose English wife was very sympathetic to these young boys and became their beloved Didi.
-Remembers Dilip, "she was one English women to whom he (Subhas) had ever opened up emotionally."
-A touching scene was enacted when Subhas and his friends had left Manchester.
+Remembers Dilip, "she was one English (of Russian origin) woman to whom he (Subhas) had ever opened up emotionally."
+A touching scene was enacted when Subhas and his friends left Manchester.
 "Suddenly as the train whistled, Mrs. Dharamvir flung into our laps two little parcels."
 They contained a few nuts and other condiments, seeing which Subhas fondly remarked, "women, will always be women", implying the presence of inherent motherliness in all women across the world.